Russian Cossacks test their powers in Moscow street patrol

 Cossacks announced plans for patrols around churches in southeastern Moscow after punk group Pussy Riot belted out a vulgarity-laced “punk protest” in the capital’s main Russian Orthodox cathedral, Christ the Saviour.

-The head of the church, Patriarch Kirill, has told believers that Pussy Riot was part of an organised attack on Russia’s main faith and what he called the moral foundations of the country.
+The head of the church, Patriarch Kirill, has told believers that Pussy Riot was part of an organized attack on Russia’s main faith and what he called the moral foundations of the country.

 Cossacks blocked the entrance to a Moscow art gallery exhibiting art depicting Pussy Riot last month, leading to a standoff with riot police called in to disperse them.